LeonarddeR/unicodebrailleinput/readme.md

 * Type your braille text in numeric form or your normal text, respectively.
 * Press OK.
 * The required unicode characters will be copied to your clipboard ready for you to  paste.

+## Changes for 3.2

+* Add-on is compatible with NVDA 2021.1
+* Fixed an issue that caused a traceback when wrong input was provided in dot input mode.
+A friendly message box is now shown instead
+* Updated translations.

 ## Changes for 3.1